w3c/silver/prototypes/README.md

 *  CSS class names should follow [smacss best practices](https://smacss.com/).

+## To Do List

 *  Moving forward, I recommend that we select a prototyping framework - such as Pattern Lab or Foundation - based on whichever CMS platform we are using.

 *  I also suggest that we build a living style guide to document our work and to help faciliate collaboration.

+*  Let's establish a agile testing methodology for the prototypes.
+This could include a combination of automated, manual, and user testing.